 Today is the White Heron Dance festival.
-This one thousand-year old tradition consists of eight women dressed as heron.
+This one thousand-year-old tradition consists of eight women dressed as herons.
 They walk through Kaminarimon Gate toward the main temple.
 Following behind them is a small wooden cart featuring drummers, a man carrying a huge umbrella, three percussionists, and a man with a baton.
 There is also a woman carrying a box full of confetti.

 The procession sets up just beside the temple, and a huge crowd of people form a circle, watching on.
 Music starts and heron dance.
 The women dance in an elegant fashion, slowly and precisely.
 Wings expand and contract, and heron heads bob.
 The woman with the confetti tosses it to the birds, they pretend to be fed.
 As the dance draws to a close, its cleansing ability purifies the souls of the deceased.

 After the event, I explore a little.
 At the small nearby Awashi-do Temple, a monk sits chanting and hitting a drum every second.
 He keeps a steady practised rhythm and doesn’t appear to blink.
 Outside a market stall, a man is sitting in a chair waving his hands from side to side and speaking in song, “Nice to meeeet you, where are you frooooom?”
 I tell him England.
 “Aaaaah Englandooo, Englandooo!” he sings.

 I wander around to see if any other Culture Day events are taking place.
 Sure enough, there is a small stage hidden away in one corner of the temple grounds, and a monkey.

 Actually, there are two monkeys, the first is with a male and has the natural ability to dive through hoops.
 The second monkey is with a woman, its speciality the ability to jump really far, jump over hurdles whilst wearing stilts, and to walk on its hands.
 I applaud, question the cruelty of the performance, and give away my banana.
 Paying it forward.